06 April 2016

-In the course of a lecture in Sidney Sussex College, Cambridge, he told a story from the Abbot Sophronius of a desert monk who was called on for an exorcism.
+In the course of a lecture in Sidney Sussex College, Cambridge, some years ago, he told a story from the Abbot Sophronius of a desert monk who was called on for an exorcism.
 The monk slowly took out the scroll of the Book Genesis and started to read methodically and carefully at Chapter 1, Verse 1, not verse-by-verse, or even word-by-word, but letter-by-letter: “I-N T-H-E B-E-G-I-N-N-I-N-G, G-O- …”

 Before he got any further, the Devil interrupted the monk, demanding in an outraged voice: “This is an exorcism – aren’t you supposed to be reading the Psalms.”

 “I’ll get to them, in my own good time,” the monk replied nonchalantly.